 I recently saw a car that I liked advertised online by a private seller, but I didn't have enough cash on hand to purchase the vehicle.
 A friend told me that I should consider a private party auto loan.
 I had never heard of this type of loan, so I decided to find out some more information on it.

 What is a private party auto loan?
 This is a loan where a lender finances the vehicle that you want to purchase from a private seller.
 This is similar to a conventional auto loan.
 The vehicle you want must be picked out prior to applying for financing.
 Once approved, the lender will pay the seller, and you will repay the lender with interest.
 Lenders typically have specific requirements for the potential borrowers and the vehicles that will be financed.

 The General Requirements

 Borrowers usually have to meet certain credit and income requirements.
 They may also have to pay a down payment.
 The vehicle may have to meet certain age and mileage requirements.
 A minimum amount that the private seller will accept may also be required.
-Like conventional auto loans, your interest rate will be determined by a variety of factors such as credit rating, length of the loan, and condition of the vehicle.
+Like conventional auto loans, your interest rate will be determined by a variety of factors such as income, credit rating, length of the loan, and condition of the vehicle.
 Longer term loans will typically have lower monthly payments, but you will end up paying more interest over the life of the loan.
 Some lenders will allow prepayment without penalty.

 Many people have had bad experiences buying vehicles from some dealerships and private sellers.